Cost of Medical Treatment in Bangkok

 Please be reminded that medication provided at the upmarket hospitals is much more expensive, compared to what you pay at out-of-hospital pharmacies.

-While we do not want you to 'believe' the above mentioned costs just like that (please recheck with the hospital you consider, or with your medical tourism agent), they do hopefully give an indication of the price difference between treatment at US facilities and in Asia.
+While we do not want you to 'believe' the above mentioned costs just like that (please recheck with any hospital you consider, or with your medical tourism agent), they do hopefully give an indication of the price difference between treatment at US facilities and in Asia.
 Prices quoted may increase if complications arise, or with prolonged recovery stage.